 Pickleball is such a great sport and has so many benefits to the people that play it, especially the positive aspect of building friendships and community based on a common love for the sport that we would hate for the noise issue to leave a negative mark.

 Pickleball equipment manufacturers now have the challenge of coming up with quieter paddles and quieter balls.
-We’ve already seen some new products launched to help meet the demand for quiet paddles and will hopefully see pickleball companies coming up with more solutions to help make the game quieter without negatively impacting the game play.
+We’ve already seen some new products launched to help meet the demand for quiet paddles and will hopefully see pickleball companies coming up with more solutions to help make the game quieter without negatively impacting the gameplay.

-Research and development takes time, but it will be interesting to see what kind of paddles we are playing with a decade from now!
+Research and development take time, but it will be interesting to see what kind of paddles we are playing with a decade from now!
 With all of the recent advances in paddles, I would be surprised if the noise levels didn’t come down somewhat by then.

 There have been so many advances in paddle technology and the materials used to make paddles.
-If you take a look at newly released pickleball paddles, they are more lightweight, durable and designed to improve game performance (spin, touch, feel, balance, etc).
+If you take a look at newly released pickleball paddles, they are more lightweight, durable, and designed to improve game performance (spin, touch, feel, balance, etc).

-Because of these advances we’re pretty sure that paddle noise level will also be addressed in future as newer paddles come to market and more players demand it.
+Because of these advances, we’re pretty sure that paddle noise level will also be addressed in the future as newer paddles come to market and more players demand it.
 It is also in the pickleball brands‘ best interest as there are already posted lists of banned paddles in some communities which must have some effect on sales of those paddles named on the list.